Expensive assets justify their place on the Balance sheet by earning returns.

 The Asset Base as Investment Portfolio

 Directors and owners of public companies hold the firm's officers and senior managers responsible—above all—for earning, growing, and maximizing profits.
 They expect profits, moreover, in the firm's core line of business.
-To understand exactly how they develop strategies for pursuing profits, it is helpful to cast managers and officers in the role of investment portfolio managers.
-In this sense,
+Officers and managers try to meet these responsibilities by developing strategies for pursuing profits.
+Here, strategy builders succeed when they understand they are truly acting as investment portfolio managers.

 The mandate to deliver maximum profits can now be re-stated as the portfolio manager's mandate to maximize returns from an entire investment portfolio.